Michael Gallagher (journalist): Career

 In the 1980s, Gallagher was a reporter for the Lansing State Journal.
 There, he wrote a series about alleged drug smuggling in Michigan's prison system, for which the Federal Bureau of Investigation accused him of fabricating an anonymous source.
 The State Journal stood by Gallagher.

 In 1987, Lawrence Beaupre hired Gallagher to work as a special investigative reporter at Gannett Suburban Newspapers in White Plains, New York.
 He left for Newsday but returned to White Plains within a year.
-During his time at Gannett Surburban, Gallagher was regarded among the paper's staff as a poor writer but a driven investigator.
+During his time at Gannett Suburban, Gallagher was regarded among the paper's staff as a poor writer but a driven investigator.
 His high-profile stories included corruption at Rye Playland and the murder trial of Carolyn Warmus.

 Beaupre took Gallagher with him to The Cincinnati Enquirer in June 1995.
 He reported and wrote a series the next year about problems with Fluor Daniel's cleanup of the uranium processing plant at Fernald Feed Materials Production Center.
 The Ohio Environmental Protection Agency and Fluor Daniel attempted unsuccessfully to get the Enquirer to print their rebuttals to Gallagher's claims.
 The series won the 1997 Best of Gannett award.
 Gallagher was also part of an investigation alleging an FBI investigation into contractor kickbacks benefiting Governor George Voinovich; the Justice Department denied the report.